EXTENDED CARE FOR YOUNG ADULTS IN THE HEART OF AUSTIN

 - How to practice financial sobriety

 Relationships are often a problematic area for young adults entering recovery.
-Residents often blame those around them for their problems.
+Clients often blame those around them for their problems.
 The belief system that other people are the problem is a key barrier which must be overcome in the recovery process.
-Residents often realize during their 90-day program that shifting blame on others is just another way to avoid looking at our own behavior.
+Clients often realize during their 90-day program that shifting blame on others is just another way to avoid looking at our own behavior.